chuanheng02/Distributed-MD5-Cracker/README.md

 ---

 ## 📊 Performance Evaluation
-[cite_start]This setup allows for the calculation of **Speedup** and **Efficiency** metrics by comparing the execution time of the 3-PC Distributed setup against a Single-PC baseline, as required by the assignment guidelines [cite: 90-92].
+This setup allows for the calculation of **Speedup** and **Efficiency** metrics by comparing the execution time of the 3-PC Distributed setup against a Single-PC baseline, as required by the assignment guidelines.

 * **Speedup ($S$):**
   $$S = \frac{T_{1}}{T_{n}}$$